 Editor mask for the SVGCanvasBehaviour component |

-To make sure that the use of AmanithSVG is as simple and convenient as possible from the Unity editor, a set of editor scripts have been implemented: they can be found here.
+To make sure that the use of AmanithSVG is as simple and convenient as possible from the Unity editor, a set of editor scripts have been implemented:

 This editor script implements the inspector mask for the editing of SVGBackgroundBehaviour components.
 The layout allows to edit all SVGBackgroundBehaviour